Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor: Methods

 where $c_{i\sigma}$ ($c_{i\sigma}^\dagger$) annihilates (creates) a valence electron and $n_{i\sigma} = c_{i\sigma}^\dagger c_{i\sigma}$ is the number operator.
 The valence electrons form a single band with nearest-neighbor hopping amplitude $t_\mathrm{h}$, next nearest-neighbor hopping amplitude $t_\mathrm{h}^\prime$, and on-site Coulomb repulsion $U$.
 The parameters are chosen as $U=8t_{\rm h}$, $t'_h=-0.3t_{\rm h}$, and $t_h = 400\,$meV, following Ref.~\onlinecite{jia2016using}.

-For pump-probe simulations, we employ a 12-site cluster to simulate pump-probe spectroscopes, where the doping is set as 16.7\% electron doping, the minimal doping level in this finite cluster with SU(2) symmetry.
-These simulations assume zero temperature and their the ground-state wavefunctions $|\Psi_G\rangle$ are obtained using the parallel Arnoldi method\,\cite{lehoucq1998arpack, jia2017paradeisos}.
-For equilibrium finite-temperature simulations, a larger $6\times6$ cluster is used.
+For pump-probe simulations, we employ a 12-site cluster to simulate pump-probe spectroscopes for a system with 16.7\% electron doping, the minimal doping level on this finite cluster with SU(2) symmetry.
+These simulations assume zero temperature and the ground-state wavefunctions $|\Psi_G\rangle$ are obtained using the parallel Arnoldi method\,\cite{lehoucq1998arpack, jia2017paradeisos}.
+Equilibrium finite-temperature simulations are performed on a larger $6\times6$ cluster using determinant quantum Monte Carlo (DQMC) \cite{BSS1981,White1989}.